dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 will be used for unmatched Queries and Responses.
 Queries without Responses will be captured omitting the response data.
 Responses without queries will be captured omitting the Query data (but using the Question section from the response, if present, as an identifying QNAME).

     * Rationale: A Query and Response represents the basic level of a clients interaction with the server.
       Also, combining the Query and Response into one item often reduces storage requirements due to commonality in the data of the two messages.

 2. All fields in each Q/R data item will be optional.

     * Rationale: Different users will have different requirements for data to be available for analysis.
-Users with minimal requirements should not have to pay the cost of recording full data, however this will limit the ability to reconstruct packet captures.
+      Users with minimal requirements should not have to pay the cost of recording full data, however this will limit the ability to perform certain kinds of data analysis and also reconstruct packet captures.
       For example, omitting the resource records from a Response will reduce C-DNS file size, and in principle responses can be synthesized if there is enough context.

 3. Multiple data items will be collected into blocks in the format.
 Common data in a block will be abstracted and referenced from individual data items by indexing.
 The maximum number of data items in a block will be configurable.

     * Rationale: This blocking and indexing provides a significant reduction in the volume of file data generated.
       Although this introduces complexity, it provides compression of the data that makes use of knowledge of the DNS message structure.
     * It is anticipated that the files produced can be subject to further compression using general purpose compression tools.
       Measurements show that blocking significantly reduces the CPU required to perform such strong compression.
 See (#simple-versus-block-coding).
     * [TODO: Further discussion of commonality between DNS messages e.g. common query signatures, a finite set of valid responses from authoritatives]

 4. Traffic metadata can optionally be included in each block.
 Specifically, counts of some types of non-DNS packets (e.g. ICMP, TCP resets) sent to the server may be of interest.